-Course Title: Human Anatomy and Physiology I
+Course Title: Human Anatomy and Physiology II

-Course Catalog Description (Copy and paste from online catalog for existing courses):

-This course is the first course in a two-semester sequence that examines the systems of the human body using an integrated approach.
-Emphasis will be given to the study of cells and tissues, and the anatomical and physiological interrelationships of the skeletal, muscular, and nervous systems and special senses.
-Laboratory exercises will enhance the student's appreciation and comprehension of the biological concepts of structure and function of the human body.
-Prerequisite: None.
+Course Catalog Description (Copy and paste from online catalog for existing courses): This course is the second course in a two-semester sequence that examines the systems of the human body using an integrated approach.
+Emphasis is placed on the study of the following systems: endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, urinary, and reproductive.
+In addition this course requires in-depth application of topics related to cellular function and metabolism and of organ systems studied during Human Anatomy and Physiology I. Laboratory exercises will enhance the student's appreciation and comprehension of the biological concepts of structure and function of the human body.
+Prerequisite: Minimum grade of C in BIOL 2403.
 Credit 4.